 Begin the cleaning procedure by disassembling the loop.
-Remove the DSV, loop hoses, ADV, T-piece, counterlungs, scrubber end cap, and scrubber canister.
+Remove the BOV, loop hoses, counterlungs, scrubber end cap, and scrubber canister.

 It is not necessary to remove the electronics head from the unit for cleaning.
 Simply wipe down the inside of the head with a clean towel and allow it to dry.